febus982/k3s-cluster/docs/network.md

 The internal network uses the CIDR `10.0.0.0/16` and the following range design is used in the ansible implementation:

 - `10.0.0.1`: Load Balancer internal floating IP, used as gateway and DNS resolver
-- `10.0.0.2 - 10.0.0.254`: reserved for static IP addresses in the internal network (e.g. Load Balancer IPs)
+- `10.0.0.2 - 10.0.0.254`: reserved for static IP addresses assigned to physical machines in the internal network (e.g. Load Balancer IPs)
 - `10.0.1.1 - 10.0.1.254`: reserved for K3S services of type LoadBalancer
 - `10.0.2.1 - 10.0.255.254`: DHCP range served over the ethernet interface